kalisio/kdk/docs/guides/basics/introduction.md

 ## Application template

-A KDK-based application (a.k.a. kApp) usually includes a front-end side client as well as back-end services or an API gateway proxying requests to back-end services.
-In order to ease the development of new applications we provide you with a KDK application template called the [kApp](https://kalisio.github.io/kApp) as a starting point.
+A KDK-based application (a.k.a. skeleton) usually includes a front-end side client as well as back-end services or an API gateway proxying requests to back-end services.
+In order to ease the development of new applications we provide you with a KDK application template called the [skeleton](https://kalisio.github.io/skeleton) as a starting point.
 In this guide we will use the template as a reference when dealing with KDK-based application.

-You can start your journey by [running the kApp](https://kalisio.github.io/kApp/guides/installing-kapp.html).
+You can start your journey by [running the skeleton](https://kalisio.github.io/skeleton/guides/installing.html).

 ## KDK internals